The best keto coconut flour waffle recipe with a fluffy texture and ready in 5 minutes for a quick sweet keto breakfast.

 Almond milk makes the waffles a bit dryer, so I recommend canned coconut cream.
 Shake the can first, then measure the amount called by the recipe.

 No, you can’t replace coconut flour with the same amount of almond flour.
 The ratio will be very different.
-Usually, you need four times more almond to substitute coconut flour and achieve a similar texture.
+Usually, you need four times more almonds to substitute coconut flour and achieve a similar texture.

 You can use my keto waffle recipe with almond flour if you don’t have coconut flour at home.